 Virginia Western offers numerous internal and external scholarship opportunities to eligible students.
 For a complete listing of internal and external scholarships with their criteria and instructions for applying, please use the following link:

-The Student Activities Office, located in the Thomas Center, Room 210, coordinates social, cultural, educational, and recreational programs to enrich campus life.
-Music and dance performances, art exhibitions, lectures, plays, clubs and team sports are all part of Virginia Western’s student activities program.
+The Student Activities Office, located in the Student Life Center, Room 307, coordinates social, cultural, educational, and recreational programs to enrich campus life.
+Music and dance performances, art exhibitions, lectures, plays, and clubs are all part of Virginia Western’s student activities program.
 For additional information, telephone 540-857-6326 or use the following link:

 The Virginia Western Student Handbook is published annually to provide students with information about the policies, including the student grievance procedure, and other regulations of the College.
+The printed version includes a custom Virginia Western academic planner and calendar.
 A copy of the handbook is available online at the following link:

 Students who register and pay for three or more credits are eligible to receive a VWCC Student ID Card.
 The first card is issued free of charge and will identify the individual by name and will bear a photo and a semester validation sticker.
 For additional information, please use the following link:

-The Testing Center, located on the ground floor of Brown Library, serves as the testing center for Virginia Western Community College.
-The center has a glassed-in testing area for secure testing and a computer lab for administering online tests.
+The Testing Center for Virginia Western is located on the ground floor of Brown Library.
+The center has a glassed-in testing area for secure paper testing and a computer lab for administering online tests.
 During hours of operation, students may take placement tests, appropriate make-up tests, and exams for distance education courses (in accordance with class policies).
 As a service to the community, the center also administers proctored tests and special tests.
+When students come for testing they will need to present a photo ID and Virginia Western student ID number.
 For additional information, please use the following link:

-To help meet your educational expenses, Virginia Western Community College is pleased to participate in Nelnet's tuition payment plan.
-For a non-refundable fee of $25.00, Nelnet allows you to pay your tuition in monthly, interest-free payments.
+To help meet your educational expenses, Virginia Western Community College is pleased to participate in the Tuition Management Systems (TMS) tuition payment plan.
+For a non-refundable fee of $35.00/40.00, TMS allows you to pay your tuition in monthly, interest-free payments.
 The earlier you enroll the more payment options you may have.
-Payments are deducted around the 20th of each month depending upon whether you opt to make your payments by ACH or by credit card.
+Payments are deducted around the 20th of each month depending upon whether you opt to make your payments by ACH (direct deduction from your bank account) or by credit card.
 For additional information, please use the following link:

 Use of Virginia Western’s Wellness/Fitness Center, located on the first floor of the Student Center, is free to all registered students.
-Students who wish to use the facility must obtain a VWCC Student ID Card and attend a free orientation on the Center's equipment, policies, safety procedures, and guidelines.
-The Wellness/Fitness Center will be closed for renovations during the 2012/2013 year.
+The center includes cardio equipment, weight machines, free weights, and a group exercise studio.
+Lockers and showers are available for day-use.
+Students who wish to use the facility must obtain a VWCC Student ID Card.
 For additional information, please use the following link:

 We use VW Alert to immediately contact you during a major crisis or emergency.